marton78/pffft/README.md

 Xeon of my 2008 mac pro.. (except for FFT lengths >= 32768 where having a big cache is useful).
 A good surprise is also that the perf is not too far from apple's vDSP (at least for the real FFT).

+## Benchmarking with GnuPlot figures

+On Linux systems, you can execute the shell script `bench_all.sh` to generate all benchmarks.
+If possible it also generates the gnuplot figures and creates the archive `pffft_bench_${HOSTNAME}.tar.gz` including the generated .csv tables and also the .png plot files.

+`bench_all.sh` accepts command line options: first optional argument is `ON` or `OFF` to switch usage of FFTW.
+Other arguments are forwarded into a text file, which is added to the archive file.